 Brian Harris served for three years in Senegal as an agricultural extension volunteer in the U.S. Peace Corps.
 He completed his final year of service in partnership with Le Korsa, then joined us full-time in December 2016.
 With experience in agriculture, education, and fluency in Wolof, Brian oversees day-to-day operations in Senegal, and travels regularly throughout the country to conduct site visits.

 Victoria Ebin – Cultural Consultant

 Victoria Ebin is an anthropologist who has worked in Senegal for many years.
 As a researcher at IRD (Institut de Recherche pour le Développement) and a Fulbright scholar, she studied the migration of a Senegalese Sufi brotherhood to Europe and the US.
 She also organizes seminars for Senegalese journalists on reproductive health and women’s rights as a way to promote discussion on these topics.
 At AFLK, she works on migration and is very involved in education projects at the Foyer de Jeunes Filles where she is organizing workshops for girls who want to become journalists.
 She has a Ph.D. in Social Anthropology from Cambridge University and a Master’s degree in journalism from Columbia.

 Andrew Seguin joined the Le Korsa staff as Director of Communications in July 2015.
 For many years he worked in independent schools, where he oversaw a range of communications, fundraising, and web projects.
 He is based in New York City.

-Crystal Smethurst – Development Consultant
+Crystal Smethurst – Director of Development

 Shannon Hart – Coordinator of International Partnerships